 Bed Bug Patterns – Female and male bed bugs have stripes patterns that move right to the left.
 They use this system to allow abdominal expansion when feeding on blood.

 - However, the females will show a small ridge at the back near its tail – the exact hemocoel location.

 - Therefore, you’ll notice that the stripes will look somehow curved as they cross this ridge on their back.

 Bed Bug Skin Color – Definitely, it’s possible to see through the bed bugs’ skin despite brown hair.
 So, we’ve noted that females and males hold (based on their functions) internal organs differently.

 Therefore, you can see the hemocoel and ovaries in the female bed bugs.

 Further, you can see a dark area on the female’s abdomen (at its back) – which we noted is its hemocoel.

 4. Bed Bugs Engorged with Blood

-Bed bugs will mainly feed on blood meals during the night – this is time when sleeping humans release carbon dioxide that tends to attract these bugs.
-Withing 5 to 10 minutes, the Cimex lectularius will be fully engorge with your blood.
+Bed bugs will mainly feed on blood meals during the night – this is when sleeping humans release carbon dioxide that tends to attract these bugs.

 Bed Bugs Engorged (Image A) Vs. Not Engorged (Image B)